Quango: United Kingdom

-Despite a 1979 "commitment" from the Conservative Party to curb the growth of non-departmental bodies, their numbers grew rapidly throughout that party's time in power during the 1980s.
+Despite a 1979 commitment from the Conservative Party to curb the growth of non-departmental bodies, their numbers grew rapidly throughout that party's time in power during the 1980s.
 One UK example is the Forestry Commission, which is a non-ministerial government department responsible for forestry in England.

 The Cabinet Office 2009 report on non-departmental public bodies found that there were 766 NDPBs sponsored by the UK government.
 The number had been falling: there were 827 in 2007 and 790 in 2008.
 The number of NDPBs had fallen by over 10% since 1997.
 Staffing and expenditure of NDPBs had increased.
 They employed 111,000 people in 2009 and spent £46.5 billion, of which £38.4 billion was directly funded by the government.

-According to an analysis done by the Cabinet Office, there were 302 Arm's Length Bodies (or quangos) in the UK in 2022/23, 244 of which were non-departmental public bodies.
+According to an analysis done by the Cabinet Office, there were 302 ALBs (or quangos) in the UK in 2022/23, 244 of which were non-departmental public bodies.
 ALBs employed just over 390,800 staff.
 By far the biggest ALB was NHS England, receiving over a third of the total funding for all ALBs.
 NHS England is currently being dissolved, with most of its functions and employees due to be absorbed into the Department for Health and Social Care.